consolesunleashed/sega-mega-drive-tmss-disable/README.md

 # Sega Mega Drive TMSS Disable Logic Based Version

 Here is a simple logic based PCB to disable the TMSS.
 I designed it based on a schematic by Trimesh and put it here for completion.
+Not recomended over the ATtiny version.

 ## Manufacturing